-All articles submitted to TMJ will be evaluated by single blinded review process by 2 reviewers for all article types except for case report and review article where 1 reviewer is required.
+All articles submitted to TMJ will be evaluated by double blinded review process by 2 reviewers for all article types.
 For more information about our submission, please refer to the instruction for author.

 Original Articles should include a title page, a structured abstract of no more than 250 words (see below), a text of no more than 3,000 words, no more than 7 tables and figures, and no more than 40 references.

 Brief Researches/Case Reports should include a title page, a narrative abstract of no more than 50 words, a text of no more than 1,200 words, no more than 2 tables or figures, and no more than 10 references.

 Review article/Special article focus on specific topics that are important to health science.
 This category require a narrative abstract of no more than 150 words, a text of no more than 3,000 words, no more than 2 tables or figures, and no more than 30 references.